anfals/3SAT-Wizard-Solver/README.md

 strategies like greedy approximation and simulated annealing, which are explored in my implementation of the "Solver."

 Refer to the "Project Write Up" PDF for a full breakdown of the reduction to 3SAT and the usage of a greedy approximator for input files that are too large to be completed using a standard 3SAT solver without the use of powerful computing resources.

+There are also other branches.